-Alternative for Science requirement

-Entry requirements: This course is open to all Year 11 students who are interested in developing a deeper understanding of well-being and health related issues.

-Credits: Up to 20 Level 1 credits Course outline: Areas of learning include:
+Alternative for Science requirement Entry requirements: This course is open to all Year 11 students who are interested in developing a deeper understanding of well-being and health related issues.
+Up to 20 Level 1 credits Course outline: Areas of learning include:

-Take action to enhance personal well-being

-• Skills for enhancing relationships

-• Demonstrate understanding of issues in relation to drug related situations

-• Promoting positive sexuality

-Demonstrate understanding of how well-being can change and strategies to support wellbeing

-Assessment: Internal assessment - 16 credits, external assessment - 4 credits

-HEALTH EDUCATION LEVEL 2

-Entry Requirements: Open for students studying Level 2 and 3 NCEA

-Credits: Up to 19 Level 2 credits Course outline: Topics will include:

-Take action to enhance the wellbeing of a group in the school community Hauora, Attitudes and Values, Determinates of Health and Emotional Wellbeing

-• Analyses an interpersonal issue(s) that places personal safety at risk

-Analyse an adolescent Health issue

-• Evaluate aspects of Mental Health and the ability to manage change

-Assessment: Internal assessment 10 credits, external assessment 9 credits

-HEALTH EDUCATION LEVEL 3

-Entry requirements: Open to all students studying NCEA Level 3

-Credits: Up to 19 Level 3 credits Course Summary: Areas of learning include:

-Analyse a New Zealand health issue

-Evaluate health practice currently used in New Zealand

-Evaluate models of Health Promotion and their implications for well-being Analyse a contemporary dilemma or ethical issue in relation to well-being

-Assessment: Internal assessment 14 credits, external assessment 5 credits
+Credits

+Take action to enhance personal well-being Skills for enhancing relationships Demonstrate understanding of issues in relation to drug related situations Promoting positive sexuality Demonstrate understanding of how well-being can change and strategies to support well-being Assessment: Internal assessment - 16 credits, external assessment - 4 credits HEALTH EDUCATION LEVEL 2 Entry Requirements: Open to all Year 12 students who are interested in health related issues.
+Credits: Up to 19 Level 2 credits Course outline: Topics will include: Take action to enhance the wellbeing of a group in the school community Hauora, Attitudes and Values, Determinates of Health and Emotional Wellbeing Analyses an interpersonal issue(s) that places personal safety at risk Analyse an adolescent Health issue Evaluate aspects of Mental Health and the ability to manage change Assessment: Internal assessment 10 credits, external assessment 9 credits HEALTH EDUCATION LEVEL 3 Entry requirements: Open to all students studying NCEA Level 3 Credits: Up to 19 Level 3 credits Course Summary: Areas of learning include: Analyse a New Zealand health issue Evaluate health practice currently used in New Zealand Examine an international health issue Analyse a contemporary dilemma or ethical issue in relation to well-being Assessment: Internal assessment 14 credits, external assessment 5 credits